 All the information in this communication is available on a dedicated COVID-19 page on the SU website, which includes frequently asked questions (FAQs), as well as a record of all communiques and updates since the start of the pandemic.
 Students are encouraged to make extensive use of this valuable resource.
 Also take notice of the SU TOOLKIT at this LINK (click on the TOOLKIT option) for specific protocol regulations.

-SELF TRAINING
+SELF-TRAINING

-All students and staff must do some self-training and make sure they are totally informed on the general COVID awareness training at this LINK before they return to campus.
+All students and staff must make sure they are totally informed on the general COVID-19 awareness training at this LINK before they return to campus.

-GENERAL SELF SCREENING - HIGHER HEALTH PLATFORM (HHP)
+GENERAL SELF-SCREENING – HIGHER HEALTH PLATFORM (HHP)

-Students will only be allowed access to academic building of the Higher Health App is shown as GREEN, before entering.
-This will be checked at building entrances and/or lecture hall entrances – the person who has given responsibility to check the app has the full right to decline a student to enter a building or lecture hall who is without proof to show green on their HHP.
+Students will only be allowed access to academic buildings if the Higher Health App is shown as GREEN, before entering.
+This will be checked at building entrances and/or lecture hall entrances – the person responsible to check the app has the right to decline a student without proof of a green HHP health check, access to a building or lecture hall who is.

-The Higher Health’s Health Check daily risk assessment tool is only available via the URL https://healthcheck.higherhealth.ac.za; (no longer via SMS or WhatsApp).
+The Higher Health’s Health Check daily risk assessment tool is only available via the URL https://healthcheck.higherhealth.ac.za (no longer via SMS or WhatsApp).

-No student should attend a face to face sessions should he/she have Covid-19 symptoms.
-Stay at home if you begin to feel unwell, even with mild symptoms such as headache and slight runny nose, until you recover.
+No student should attend a face-to-face sessions if they have Covid-19 symptoms.
+Stay at home if you begin to feel unwell, even with mild symptoms such as a headache and slight runny nose, until you recover.

-Keep in mind when you return to campus for the first time, and you are moving into residence and returning to campus you will have to prove that you have self-screened for seven consecutive days before their arrival and its showed green.
+When you return to campus for the first time, and if you are moving into residence, you will have to prove that you have self-screened green for seven consecutive days before arrival.

 Personal Protective Equipment (PPE)

-The university will from 15 March provide PPE to students who arrive on campus and distribute it from various points on campus.
+From 15 March the university will provide PPE to students who arrive on campus, distributing it from various points on campus.
 For students who have official classes before this date, the specific programme co-ordinators will make arrangements that all students receive PPE.

-Students will receive a mask and sanitizing bottle.
-Wearing of masks is compulsory in lecture venues for the whole lecture, in faculty buildings and on campus in general.
+Students will receive a mask and sanitising bottle.
+Wearing of masks is compulsory in lecture venues (for the whole lecture), in faculty buildings and on campus in general.

-Please use your own wipes if you want to, but then make sure that you dispose these wipes in dedicated bins specifically for wipes.
+Please use your own wipes if you want to, but make sure that you dispose of these wipes in dedicated bins specifically for wipes.

 CLASS GROUPS

-Capacity of lecture halls will vary between the size of the lecture halls.
+The capacity of lecture halls will vary according to the size of the lecture halls.
 At the moment a maximum of 50 students is allowed, or 50% if the venue is smaller.
-Thus, students who prefer to attend face to face classes must do so via the booking system on SUNLearn as space will be limited.
+Thus, students who prefer to attend face-to-face classes must do so via the booking system on SUNLearn as space will be limited.

-LECTURE HALL – CLASS ATTENDANCE BEHAVIOUR
+LECTURE HALLS – CLASS ATTENDANCE BEHAVIOUR

-Please keep 1.5m distance when you enter or leave the lecture hall.
+Please maintain 1.5m social distancing when you enter or leave the lecture hall.

-No eating or drinking will be allowed in any terms in faculty buildings.
+No eating or drinking will be allowed at any time in faculty buildings.

 Classroom seats will indicate where students are allowed to sit.
-Keep to this – because this ensures that social distancing is adhere to.
+Keep to this – because this ensures that social distancing is practised.

 Wearing of masks in lecture halls is compulsory.